 Generally, no interest is charged and no repayment of principal is required while a student maintains a continuous course of study at Caltech.
 Repayment on Caltech loans begins nine months after graduation, leaving school, or less than half-time enrollment.
-Caltech loans may carry up to an annual interest rate of 5%.
+Caltech loans carry an annual interest rate of 5%.
 More specific information is provided on the promissory note and the disclosure statement provided to students prior to disbursement of the loan.

 Other loans/emergency loans may be available to students regardless of their eligibility for financial aid.
 These loans are usually payable within the same academic year and are administered by the dean of students on a case-by-case basis.
-Additional information and applications may be obtained from the dean of students' office https://deans.caltech.edu/Grants_Funding/short-term-and-emergency-resources.
+Additional information and applications may be obtained from the dean of students' office.

-The Dean's Office also has a no-interest, 30-day emergency-loan program for students who need funds on a short time basis.
-The loans are ordinarily limited to \$500 but there is some flexibility with regard to this limit.
-Additional information and applications may be obtained from the Dean's Office deans.caltech.edu/Grants_Funding/short-term-and-emergency-resources.
+The Dean's Office also has a no-interest, 30-day emergency-loan program.
+Maximum loans are \$500.
+Additional information and applications may be obtained from the Dean's Office.